 However, Template Monster can be a really effective place to jump off from, since quality themes tend to have really good architecture and often pay close attention to best practices.

-Use themes as inspiration by reviewing their content structure and design patterns, then layer on your own creative spin based on the project's needs.
+Use themes as inspiration by reviewing their content structure and visual design patterns, then layer on your own creative spin based on the project's needs.

 Why you should go to Template Monster for web design inspiration